brunomguimaraes/my-mtg-server/README.md

 ## Author notes:

-Dataloaders are practically essential for a graphql server since it may reduce the amount of requests on my db, but this is on my task list.
+Dataloaders are practically essential for a graphql server since it may reduce the amount of requests on db, that being said, i've already added this to my task list.
 The reason that i didn't implemented yet is due to time constraints but i understant that the code is not optimized yet.